 ”I was looking at X-ray diffraction patterns of hair and I used to use my hair as a regular control,” she said.

-”The only thing I did differently was using olive oil in my hair every now and then.
-I stopped using it and the feature disappeared.
+”The only thing I did differently was using olive oil in my hair

 The chief scientist at SBC, Peter French, said there was evidence to show increased lipid content in the membranes for cancer cells, compared with normal tissue.